-After living here for over thirty years and working with the Emaus group for the last seven, we’ve built a trust with the children’s Carers, the people who we believe truly know what these children’s needs are.
-This led on to a formal relationship and understanding between what we do, the main Emaus office and social services.
+After living here for nearly forty years and working with the children’s homes for the last eleven, we’ve built a trust with the children’s Carers, the people who we believe truly know what these children’s needs are.
+This led on to a formal relationship and understanding between what we do, the main association office and social services.
 For every project we are involved with we always ask for the advice of the children’s Carers about the home’s needs and EVERY penny we raise goes to these ends.

-- Check out 'sponsor a chicken' on Vimeo http://t.co/mMsZrgS8el #VimeoMakeASmile63 years ago
+- Check out 'sponsor a chicken' on Vimeo http://t.co/mMsZrgS8el #VimeoMakeASmile68 years ago

 - Tony Grande moved to Spain in 1982 but spent his childhood visiting with his Spanish father and English mother.
 He co-owned a successful satellite business in the 80s and a fast running catalogue distribution company with outlets all over Spain, the islands and Portugal in the 90s.
 Currently Tony runs The Bed Centre in Calpe with his wife Lucy.
 Passionate about inequality, Tony put his myriad talents to raising funds, creating a Self Sufficiency Project in a children’s home and feeding children in care through the recession.
 In his spare time, Tony is renovating a large house on the coast and is an avid reader.

 - Lucy Rowat Grande came to Spain in 1981 and decided to make her home in Calpe.
 She has run various businesses including a busy cash & carry and a popular catalogue import company.
 She also taught English in local junior schools and basic Spanish to private pupils.
 Lucy is the owner of The Bed Centre in Calpe and donates much time administrating the charity Make A Smile.
 In her spare time, Lucy loves to cook and spends many hours in her garden, creating relaxing spaces and growing unusual plants and herbs.